Deduping and Merging¶

 Once a batch merge has been completed, you will be returned to the original list.
 If any of the records were skipped due to a data conflict like the example above, the message shown below will be displayed.
 To view an updated list of duplicate contacts (those that were not merged by the duplicate process) you must click Refresh Duplicates; the page will not refresh automatically, just in case your database is very large, and searching for duplicates would cause a significant delay.
 You may then continue to assess and merge the remaining duplicates manually.

-WARNING: before you begin to consider using batch dedupe, please take note of the following:
+Before you begin to consider using batch dedupe, please take note of points below.

 - This feature is intended for use with large data sets that have strictly managed field structures.
 If you have a small database with only a few duplicates, we recommend you merge them manually using your own judgement.